 By Joanne Jeffries.
 Last Updated August 20th 2021.
 Welcome to our guide about what to do after a bicycle accident.
 Being involved in a cycle accident can be a frightening experience, especially if you are injured.
 Fortunately, there are things that you can do at the scene of the accident to stay safe and collect information that will help you if you need to make a compensation claim.

 This guide on what to do after a bicycle accident will provide you with cycling accident advice and bicycle accident claim tips.
 Whether you were involved in a road traffic accident with another bike, a motor vehicle, or you had an accident due to poor conditions on the road, we will explain what to do after a bike accident.

 If you need to claim compensation for injuries caused by your cycling accident and damage to your bike, call Accident Claims UK today.
 We can offer you free advice about making a cycling accident claim.
-If we can see that you are eligible to claim, we can provide you with a personal injury lawyer to negotiate on your behalf.
+If we can see that you are eligible to claim, we can provide you with a No Win No Fee personal injury lawyer to negotiate on your behalf.
 To begin your claim, call 0800 073 8801 or use our online claims form to reach us.

 Select A Section

 - A Guide On What To Do After A Bicycle Accident

 - What Are Cycling Accidents?

 - What To Do After A Bicycle Accident

 - Stay At The Accident Scene And Ensure People’s Safety

 - Report Serious Accidents Or Injuries To The Police